justinjhendrick/learnxinyminutes-docs/parasail.html.markdown

 func Greetings() is
    //  All declarations are 'const', 'var', or 'ref' const S : String := "Hello, World!"
+   //  Assignment is :=, equality checks are ==, and != is not equals
    Println(S)
 end func Greetings

+func Boolean_Examples(B : Bool) is
+   //  Booleans are a special type of enumeration
+   //  All enumerations are preceded by a sharp '#' const And := B and #true           //  Parallel execution of operands const And_Then := B and then #true //  Short-Circuit const Or := B or #false            //  Parallel execution of operands const Or_Else := B or else #false  //  Short-Cirtuit const Xor := B xor #true end func Boolean_Examples

 func Fib(N : Int) {N >= 0} -> Int is
    //  '{N >= 0}' is a precondition to this function